UncleSocks/DefensivePSLines/README.md

 # PowerShell One Liners for Cyber Defender

-A compilation of PowerShell (PS) one-liners for cyber defenders to automate tasks typically requiring an ISE or .ps1 script.
+A collection of PowerShell one-liners for cyber defenders to automate tasks that typically require the ISE or running as a .ps1 script.

 ## Reverse DNS Lookup
 Automate reverse DNS lookup of multiple IP addresses from a text file.
 Replace the `<FilePathofTxtFile.txt>` with the actual .txt file path.